 Tuesday, July 21, 12 - 1 pm

-Lunch & Learn: Making a Living Through Art
+Lunch & Learn: Pamela Mattei, "Making a Living Through Art"

 Artist Pamela Mattei has spent over a decade making a living through the visual and performing arts.
 She is the founder and CEO of DyeSigns By Pamela, an art business she built from a dream to a national and international brand.
-About this program, Pamela writes, "Come learn how aspiring artist, Pamela Mattei, transformed her love of fabric and passion for the theater into a multifaceted career in the arts.
+About this program, Pamela writes, "Come learn how an aspiring artist transformed her love of fabric and passion for the theater into a multifaceted career in the arts.
 Whether you dream of building a business from your hobby, have struggled to make a living as an artist for years, or feel overwhelmed juggling life and art, you will leave this program inspired by the possibilities and empowered with ways that you too can make a living through your art."
 Bring your own lunch, drinks are provided.
 Free, but registration required (812-944-7336). (www.DyeSignsByPamela.com)

-Saturday, July 11, 10 am - 12 pm
+Saturday August 8, 10 am - 12 pm

-Tuesday June 16, 12 - 1 pm
+Tuesday August 18, 12 - 1 pm